 Chemical Engineering by Distance Learning

-The part-time distance learning BEng/MEng courses are closely aligned with the full-time courses.
+The part-time Distance Learning BEng/MEng curricula are closely aligned with the full-time courses.
 The course features access to the same resources and materials alongside virtual webinars, video lectures, electronic forums and more.
 The Distance Learning courses are particularly popular with students from across the world currently working in industry, who wish to enhance their education to degree level with a fully-accredited institution.